lavenderYuu/Emotionary/README.md

 - 👤 UI improvements
     - Fully functional and accessible buttons and navbar links
     - Updated styling and tooltips for charts

-- 🧪 Test Suite
+### Test Suite
 - Instructions to run:
+    1. Clone this repo
+    2. For backend tests, `cd backend` and run `npm test`
+    3. For frontend tests, `cd frontend` and run `npm test`
+    4. Test reports should automatically open in  your browser
 - Link:

 ## Getting Started
 1. Clone this repo